xDimGG/angelolloti/posts/trust-4.md

 }
 ---

 This would have been incredibly annoying to write as a blog post, so I made a YouTube video instead of a text-based post.
-The video is avaiable at [https://youtu.be/u34swkMXJQw](https://youtu.be/u34swkMXJQw).
+The video is available at [https://youtu.be/u34swkMXJQw](https://youtu.be/u34swkMXJQw).
 Enjoy!